 top of page

 Gen Z and Millennials currently make up more than 70% of Malaysia’s workforce.
-This shift isn’t just about numbers but it’s about a new mindset entering the workplace.
+This shift is not just about numbers; it reflects a new mindset entering the workplace.

 Traditional recruitment strategies designed for Baby Boomers and Gen X often fall short today.
 Gen Z and Millennials are driven by purpose, flexibility, growth, and holistic well-being.
 Employers who fail to adapt risk facing higher turnover, disengaged employees, and difficulty attracting top talent.